tyhopp/prpl/docs/content/getting-started.md

 - `dist` is the output directory that PRPL clears and writes to when you run the build command
 - `src` is where you keep your source code files written in HTML, CSS and JavaScript

-The reason for this opinionated project structure is to achieve [source-output alignment](/docs/source-output-alignment), a topic discussed in greater detail later.
+The reason for this opinionated project structure is to achieve [source-output alignment](design-decisions#source-output-alignment).

 ## CLI commands